Oyabure-Zakari/Skohl/README.md

 # Skohl – Campus Social & Marketplace App

-**Skohl** is a mobile-first social platform built for university students in Nigeria.
+**Skohl** is a mobile-first social platform built for students of Ahmadu Bello University (ABU).
 It combines a marketplace for buying/selling items, event discovery, service offerings, and real-time chat all in one clean, student-friendly app.

 Think of it as:
 WhatsApp + Jiji + Eventbrite + campus group chats made just for uni students.